ftrotter/ZZermelo/documentation/TreeCard.README.md

 ### Run an example
-To test if you have installed correctly, see if you have Zermelo Card urls in your route using artisan..
+To test if you have installed correctly, see if you have ZZermelo Card urls in your route using artisan..
 ```
-./artisan route:list | grep ZermeloTreeCard
+./artisan route:list | grep ZZermeloTreeCard
 ```

 You should see 3 different routes in the result... if you see nothing.. something has gone wrong...